{\Sigma}-dual Rickart modules: -Rickart modules versus -d-Rickart modules

-\begin{corollary} Let $R$ be a uniserial ring.
-Then every quasi-injective, $\Sigma$-dual Rickart module over $R$ is a $\Sigma$-Rickart module. \end{corollary} \begin{proof} The proof follows from Proposition \ref{SDR1.4} and from the fact that every quasi-injective module over an uniserial ring is a $\Sigma$-quasi projective module(see \cite[Theorem 5.1]{Fuller}). \end{proof} In the following theorem we characterize the semisimple artinian ring in terms of $\Sigma$-dual Rickart modules and $\Sigma$-Rickart modules.
-The proof of the following theorem is consequence of \cite[Theorem 2.25]{LRRR} and \cite[Theorem 2.24]{LRRD} but we write its proof in details for reader's convenience. \begin{theorem} The following conditions are equivalent for a ring $R$: \begin{enumerate} \item[(i)] Every right $R$-module is a $\Sigma$-Rickart module; \item[(ii)] Every right $R$-module is a $\Sigma$-dual Rickart module; \item[(iii)] $R$ is a right semisimple artinian ring. \end{enumerate} \end{theorem} \begin{proof} $(i)\Leftrightarrow (iii)$ It is clear from \cite[Theorem 2.25]{LRRR} that a ring $R$ is right semisimple artinian if and only if every right $R$-module is a Rickart module.
-Therefore for any arbitrary index set $\Lambda$, $M^{(\Lambda)}$ is a Rickart module if and only if $R$ is a right semisimple artinian ring.
-Hence $R$ is a right semisimple artinian ring if and only if every right $R$-module is a $\Sigma$-Rickart module.\\ $(ii)\Rightarrow (iii)$ Let $T$ be a right ideal of $R$.
-Clearly, $R_R$ be a right $R$-module.
-As every $R$-module is a $\Sigma$-dual Rickart, so $R^{(R)}$ is a dual-Rickart module.
-Thus $R$ is also a dual-Rickart module.
-Now for the right ideal $T$ of $R$, there exists a free module $F_R$ and an epimorphism $\pi$ such that $\pi (F_R)= T$.
-Since $F_R \leq ^{\oplus} R$, $F_R$ is dual-Rickart.
-Therefore $\pi (F_R)= T\leq ^{\oplus} F_R$ and thus by modularity, $T\leq ^{\oplus} R_R$.
-Hence, $R$ is a right semisimple artinian ring.\\ $(iii)\Rightarrow (ii)$ Now, suppose that $R$ is a right semisimple artinian ring and $M$ is an $R$-module.
-So from \cite[Theorem 2.24]{LRRD}, every $R$-module is a dual-Rickart.
-Therefore for every index set $\Lambda$, $M^{(\Lambda)}$ is also a dual-Rickart module.
-Hence $M$ is $\Sigma$-dual Rickart $R$-module. \end{proof}
+\begin{theorem} The following conditions are equivalent for a ring $A$: \begin{enumerate} \item[(i)] Every right $A$-module is $\Sigma$-Rickart; \item[(ii)] Every right $A$-module is {\it $\Sigma$-d-Rickart}; \item[(iii)] $A$ is a right semisimple Artinian ring. \end{enumerate} \begin{proof} $(i)\Leftrightarrow (iii)$ Let $A$ be ring and $X$ be an $A$-module.
+It is clear from (Theorem 2.25, \cite{LRRR}) that a ring $A$ is right semisimple Artinian if and only if every right $A$-module is Rickart.
+Therefore, for any arbitrary index set $\Lambda$, $X^{(\Lambda)}$ is a Rickart module if and only if $A$ is a right semisimple Artinian ring.
+Hence, $A$ is a right semisimple Artinian ring if and only if every right $A$-module is $\Sigma$-Rickart.\\ $(ii) \Leftrightarrow (iii)$ Recall from (Theorem 2.24, \cite{LRRD}) that a ring $A$ is right semisimple Artinian if and only if every right $A$-module is d-Rickart.
+Therefore, for any arbitrary index set $\Lambda$, $X^{(\Lambda)}$ is a d-Rickart module if and only if $A$ is a right semisimple Artinian ring.
+Hence, $A$ is a right semisimple Artinian ring if and only if every right $A$-module is {\it $\Sigma$-d-Rickart}. \end{proof} \end{theorem}